Round Round: Chart performance

 "Round Round" debuted at number one on the UK Singles Chart and remained at the top spot for a week, giving the Sugababes their second consecutive UK number one single following "Freak like Me".
-The song was eventually certified silver by the British Phonographic Industry (BPI).
-As of August 2020, the song has sold 277,000 copies in the UK.
+The song was eventually certified gold by the British Phonographic Industry (BPI) denoting units of 400,000 sales and streams, and as of August 2020, the song had sold 277,000 pure copies in the UK.
 "Round Round" was also a success worldwide, reaching number two in Ireland, the Netherlands and New Zealand.
 The song also reached number three in Denmark and number four in Norway, Romania, and Switzerland.
 In Australia, "Round Round" debuted at number 21 and rose to a peak of number 13, giving the group their first Australian top-20 hit.
 It was certified Gold by the Australian Recording Industry Association (ARIA), making it the Sugababes' best-selling Australian single up until the release of their 2005 single "Push the Button", which reached number three and was certified Platinum.